 The Arkansas Course Transfer System (ACTS) outlines the transferability of courses within Arkansas public colleges and universities.
 Students are guaranteed the transfer of applicable credits and equitable treatment in the application of credits for the admissions and degree requirements.
-See the ACTS website at https://editor.engagelively.com/lively.freezer/frozenParts/rick/Crosswalks/index.html

 ADDING COURSES